Diversity & inclusion

 Inclusion is written in our Orange Code, which encourages us to help others to be successful.
 This is good for business, because people perform better when they feel included and free to be themselves.
 To stay a step ahead we need teams with a healthy mix of contrasting perspectives and backgrounds, as they are more creative, faster to adapt and more inventive with their solutions.

-‘Discrimination’ includes any distinction, exclusion or preference made on the basis of race, colour, sex, religion, gender, political opinion, nationality or social origin, that has the effect of nullifying or impairing equal opportunity or treatment in employment.
+Discrimination means any distinction, exclusion or preference made on the basis of race, sex, religion, gender, political opinion, nationality or social origin that has the effect of nullifying or impairing equal opportunity or treatment in employment.